 Chemical Tests and Ohio's Implied Consent Law

-Ohio operates under an implied consent statute, meaning that by driving on Ohio roads, you have already agreed to submit to a chemical test (breath, blood, or urine) if lawfully arrested for OVI.
-Refusing a chemical test after arrest triggers an automatic Administrative License Suspension (ALS) of one year for a first refusal, two years for a second, and three years for a third within ten years.
-The refusal itself can also be used as evidence against you at trial.
-This is different from the field sobriety tests at the roadside, which carry no automatic penalty for refusal.
+Refusing a chemical test after arrest triggers an automatic Administrative License Suspension: one year for a first refusal, two years for a second, three years for a third within ten years.
+The refusal can also be used as evidence against you at trial.
+Refusal has an advantage too: the prosecution will not have a BAC result.
+Your attorney can explain the pros and cons for your situation.

 What Happens After an Arrest